aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 The encoding of **`externalKeyId`** is opaque to AWS KMS.
 The only requirements are: (i) the XKS Proxy MUST be able to identify an external key unambiguously from its **`externalKeyId`**, (ii) the length of an **`externalKeyId`** MUST NOT exceed 128 characters and they MUST be restricted to the following set: uppercase or lowercase letters A through Z, the digits 0 through 9, the hyphen and the underscore.

-**NOTE**: The list of requestMetadata elements shown in the following sections is not comprehensive.
-We are investigating the ability to include additional metadata such as PrincipalServiceName, SourceIdentity etc as described in [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) and kmsRecipientAttestationImageSha384, kmsRecipientAttestationPCR<PCR_ID> as described in [AWS KMS condition keys for AWS Nitro Enclaves](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-nitro-enclaves).
-KMS might add other fields based on customer feedback from the private preview of this feature.
-Similarly, some of the proposed fields may be removed based on AWS internal security review.
-We feel that progress on building the XKS Proxy should not be blocked waiting to finalize this list.

 \pagebreak